University of Edinburgh Summer Parliamentary Internship

 Please wait - Loading Dates...

-All students must arrive at the orientation accommodation in Edinburgh by 2 p.m. on the day marked "Mandatory Scotland arrival."
-Directions are included in the final travel newsletter.
+All students should arrive in Edinburgh on the day marked "Mandatory Scotland arrival."

 Your program end date may change due to circumstances beyond IFSA-Butler's control.
 Upon arrival at your host university, be sure to verify your exam schedule and program end date.
 We also strongly recommend that you investigate fees and penalties associated with your airline tickets in case you need to make date or route changes.